If you go to New York and are eager to discover more than just Manhattan, you could go to Queens.

 In this same area you can visit the house-museum of Louis Armstrong (see more here).

-Just of North Corona, you’ll be in Flushing Meadows with the famous Flushing Meadows Corona Park which is just as big as Central Park.
-It also offers many activities to do and places to see: the tennis courts where the US Open is organized every year (end of August and beginning of September), 2 museums (Queens Museum of Art and the New York Hall of Science), baseball fields, soccer and the Unisphere.
+Just of North Corona, you’ll be in Flushing Meadows with the famous Flushing Meadows Corona Park which is just as significant as Central Park.
+It also offers many activities to do and places to see: the tennis courts where the US Open is organized every year (end of August and beginning of September), two museums (Queens Museum of Art and the New York Hall of Science), baseball fields, soccer and the Unisphere.

 If you keep walking north of Flushing Meadows Corona Park, or go back to the subway line 7, you will arrive on Flushing Main Street.
 There, you will discover a more authentic Chinatown than the one in Manhattan.

 There are almost no tourists!
 It looks like you are in China!
 That’s what I liked 😀

 There are all kinds of shops, like this library with magazines and newspapers written in Chinese (well, I guess because I do not read Chinese haha).

 Thanks to Ellen, I discovered a typical tea room called Fang Gourmet Tea.
 I highly recommend it!

 – The Museum of the Moving Image: a museum about film, television and everything that has to do with image.
 Highly recommended 😉